apache/druid/docs/querying/sql-query-context.md

 |`inFunctionExprThreshold`|At or beyond this threshold number of values, SQL `IN` is eligible for execution using the native function `scalar_in_array` rather than an <code>&#124;&#124;</code> of `==`, even if the number of values is below `inFunctionThreshold`.
 This property only affects translation of SQL `IN` to a [native expression](math-expr.md).
 It doesn't affect translation of SQL `IN` to a [native filter](filters.md).
 This property is provided for backwards compatibility purposes, and may be removed in a future release.|`2`|
 |`inSubQueryThreshold`|At or beyond this threshold number of values, Druid converts SQL `IN` to `JOIN` on an inline table. `inFunctionThreshold` takes priority over this setting.
 A threshold of 0 forces usage of an inline table in all cases where the size of a SQL `IN` is larger than `inFunctionThreshold`.
 A threshold of `2147483647` disables the rewrite of SQL `IN` to `JOIN`. |`2147483647`|

-## Set the query context

-How query context parameters are set differs depending on whether you are using the [JSON API](../api-reference/sql-api.md) or [JDBC](../api-reference/sql-jdbc.md).

-If using JDBC, context parameters can be set using [connection properties object](../api-reference/sql-jdbc.md).

-For more information on other approaches to set query context, see [Set query context](../querying/set-query-context.md)
+## Learn more
+- [Set query context](../querying/set-query-context.md) for how to set query context.
+- [Query context reference](query-context-reference.md)  for available query context parameters.